zechnologic/xmrmeet/README.md

 ## Features

-- Quickly see who in your area is open to casual Monero-cash exchanges
+- Quickly see who in your area is open to discussing Monero and/or helping out with casual Monero-cash exchanges
 - Open-source and freely available under the **AGPLv3 License**
 - Focused on community, connection, and shared enthusiasm for Monero